Join our October 2023 Discover the Hunza Valley Tour – only a few spots left.

 Today we depart from Song Kul to Krygyzstan’s largest and most famous lake: Issyk Kul.
 This enormous body of water is the 6th deepest lake in the world and never freezes.
 It’s waters are crystal clear and are framed by beautiful red sand beaches and snow-capped mountains.

 We’ll head straight to our yurt located on the shores of the lake.
 It’s a special place surrounded by desert formations, hushed by the wilderness, and kissed by the turquoise waters of Issyk Kul.
-Horse riding, kayaking, and lounging on the beach are all possible.

 We depart from our beloved yurt camp and travel east along the south shore of Issyk Kul.
 Along the way, we’ll stop by several epic locations.